nilostolte/nilostolte/README.md

  <img src="https://user-images.githubusercontent.com/80269251/200322246-329b35cc-ae6b-437d-8a94-3e8ce499df45.png" width="683" height="503" >
 </a><br><br>

-**Fuschia** could be the answer for an efficient desktop operating system as well as for smaller embedded platforms.
+**Fuchsia** could be the answer for an efficient desktop operating system as well as for smaller embedded platforms.
 Future versions of Android operating system will accept [**Fuchsia archive format (FAR)**](https://fuchsia.dev/fuchsia-src/development/source_code/archive_format).
 This alone is quite telling and might indicate that the new operating system will substitute Android.
 All this might also indicate that